snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

 There are just the definitions of the operations.
 If you want to see real examples of the operators in actions see [the definitions of constraints for ER-example](https://github.com/IllinoisCogComp/saul/blob/master/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityRelation/EntityRelationConstraints.scala).

+**Tip:** Note whenever the constrained inference is infeasible (i.e. the constraints are overlly tight), we use the default prediction of the base classifier.
+Hence if you see the performance of the constrained classifier is very close to the performance of the base classifier it's probably most of your inference problems are becoming infeasible.
+In such cases it is worth verifying the correctness of your constraint definitions.